stossy11/Pluvia/README.md

 Important Notice
 ================

-You need Python 2 that you can get from here https://www.python.org/downloads/release/python-2718/ now supported with macOS 12.3+
+You need Python 2 that you can get from here https://www.python.org/downloads/release/python-2718/

 What is Pluviana?